-I also seek to work in an institution’s museum education department utilizing material culture interpretation, online resources, and in-house programming.
 My parallel goals are to collaborate with museum professionals who want to create specific educational programs for adults who want more involvement in museums beyond reading exhibits.
-I seek to work with well-rounded, free-thinking citizens who wish to discover why history is relevant.
-The result of this initiative would lead to diverse membership, collections, and exhibit content.
+I seek to work with well-rounded, freethinking citizens who wish to discover why history is relevant.
+The result of this initiative would lead to diverse visitation, a broader scope of material culture, and exhibit content.

-Why do I care about museums?
-I love their malleability as cultural centers, community havens, educational nuclei, meditation hideouts, and vibrant spaces.
-Museums are that next step in public education and I want to ensure that every community recognizes a museum’s vitality to its society.
+Why do I care about National Parks and museums?
+I love their malleability as cultural centers, nontraditional education spaces, collaborative environments, community havens, and vibrant spaces.
+These institutions are the next step in public education and I want to ensure that every community recognizes a National Park or museum’s vitality to its society.

 Check out my Twitter!
 I am just an history/archaeology nerd exploring connections through social media.